heyteresagreen/digital-garden/src/site/notes/website/notes/About this site.md

 updated: 2026-07-21
 ---

 This site is a little experiment into writing, Indie web and digital gardening.
 I used to make big splashy websites but this time I wanted to make it as simple and lean a writing and reading experience as possible.
+Somebody once said my website had "positive and soothing vibes" which is bang on what I was going for.

 Most of my digital garden is not published to the web at this point - I'm working on it.